 How to Apply

-Candidates interested in becoming visiting scholars at Shorenstein APARC must first submit the following documents:
+Candidates interested in becoming visiting scholars at Shorenstein APARC must first submit the following documents in English:

 - A formal letter of request containing a detailed proposal of the work they wish to carry out at the Center and the duration of the planned stay.
 Candidates should also state their means of funding.